 Lastly, Rich Results (as opposed to featured snippets) do generally lead to more clicks to your site.

-Still worried that Google might steal your visitors?
+Are you still worried that Google might steal your visitors?
 You can gain additional control over what they can show by using the max-snippet feature.

 Our goal at SiteGuru is to show you the full picture of your website.
 That includes Structured Data.
 Our Structured Data Report shows you which pages have which types of Structured Data on them.
 This helps you figure out which pages can be enriched.
+Here's an example of our Structured Data report:

 We're a big fan of Google Search Console, and it proves to be very helpful for keeping a close eye on your Structured Data.
-Various types of Structured Data, such as Products, Breadcrumbs, Reviews and more are checked for errors.
+Various types of Structured Data, such as Products, Breadcrumbs, Reviews, and more are checked for errors.
 Here's an example report for Breadcrumbs: